mikemaccana/arc.codes/src/shared/en/aws/guides-http.md

 # Helpers for your functions

-HTTP functions come with `@architect/functions` and `@architect/data` installed.
-These have convenient helpers for working with the unique characteristics of API Gateway and DynamoDB, respectively.
+The `@architect/functions` and `@architect/data` modules have convenient helpers for working with AWS API Gateway and DynamoDB, respectively.

 ```javascript
 // opt into architect functions and data conveniences